Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 3. **Deployability**: Route changes require clear public communication to minimize disruption, with plans for periodic reviews to adapt to future MRT developments and commuter needs.

 ### 4.3 Recommendations

-*In this subsection, you should highlight your recommendations for what to do next.
-For most projects, what to do next is either to deploy the model into production or to close off this project and move on to something else.
-Reasoning about this involves understanding the business value, and the potential IT costs of deploying and integrating the model.*

-*Other things you can recommend would typically relate to data quality and availability, or other areas of experimentation that you did not have time or resources to do this time round.*

 #### Next Steps